opendistro/for-elasticsearch-docs/docs/security/access-control/document-level-security.md

 # Document-level security

 Document-level security lets you restrict a role to a subset of documents in an index.
 The easiest way to get started with document- and field-level security is open Kibana and choose **Security**.
-Then choose **Roles**, create a new role, and choose **Index Permissions**.
+Then choose **Roles**, create a new role, and review the **Index permissions** section.

 ![Document- and field-level security screen in Kibana](../../images/security-dls.png)

 ## Simple roles

 Document-level security uses the Elasticsearch query DSL to define which documents a role grants access to.
-In Kibana, choose an index pattern and provide a query in the **Document Level Security Query** section:
+In Kibana, choose an index pattern and provide a query in the **Document level security** section:

 ```json
 {